 If no further misconduct relative to the same warning occurs and the improvement required is sustained, then the note will be removed from the employee's file at the end of 9 months.

-The employee shall be advised in writing of his or her right of appeal to the Council’s Staffing Committee.
+The employee shall be advised in writing of their right of appeal to the Council’s Staffing Committee.

 If there has been no improvement following a written warning, or the misconduct is sufficiently serious to warrant only one written warning, the employee will receive a final written warning from the Clerk to the Council.

-The warning will detail the misconduct, warn the employee that dismissal will result if there is no satisfactory improvement, giving a time scale if necessary, and notify him or her of the right of appeal to the Council’s Staffing Committee.
+The warning will detail the misconduct, warn the employee that dismissal will result if there is no satisfactory improvement, giving a time scale if necessary, and notify them of the right of appeal to the Council’s Staffing Committee.

 If no further misconduct relative to the same warning occurs and the improvement required is sustained, then the note will be removed from the employee's file at the end of 12 months.